The Refundable Accommodation Deposit (RAD) explained

 This is a complex financial problem to figure out and there are many rules and regulations that need to be considered.
 Working with a financial planner who specialises in this area means you can see the different approaches that you could take and the long-term impact on your finances – all personally modelled based on your unique circumstances.

 What’s more they can work with you to help you achieve your personal financial goals such as keeping the family home or ensuring you are able to leave something for the children.

-An aged care financial planner specialist will give you the peace of mind of:
+A financial aged care specialist will give you the peace of mind of:

 - Understanding all of your options – based on the rules and regulations

 - Take away the complexity of trying to work out what will apply to you and what doesn’t